I live my life being flexible, open-minded and open to change. And naturally this applies to my diet.

 Gradually starting in 2010 I started to make some major changes to my diet and my lifestyle.
 From eating anything and everything my whole life, at 35 I thankfully developed some health issues.
 Three autoimmune disorders (I do not like the word disease) one of them is lichen planopilaris (LPP), a follicular form of lichen planus, is a rare inflammatory lymphocytemediated disorder, a form of alopecia.
 You can read more about it this article I have written back when I was just diagnosed.

-So from that time, on the advice of my natural health care practitioner Dr Mincolla (more about him here), in 2010, I completely changed my diet and went Gluten Free, Yeast Free, Sugar-Free.
+So from that time, on advise of my natural health care practitioner Dr Mincolla (more about him here), in 2010, I completely changed my diet and went Gluten Free, Yeast Free, Sugar Free.
 He also advised against cows’ milk, so I cut down my consumption to barely nothing, just an occasional yogurt and some cheese on my sandwiches.
 Today my diet has evolved even more, but in 2010, this what has worked wonders for me.

 By 2012 I was comfortable enough to listen to my body, to understand some of the symptoms I would develop and be able to sometimes address and relief them.
 And with a family of four, I have my own little nutritional practice at home.